-Mr. Zach Andrews was hired as Machesney Park’s Code Enforcement/Zoning Inspector on November 2, 2016.
+Mr. Zach Andrews serves as the Village’s Code Enforcement Inspector.
+The Code Enforcement Division is an office of the Community Development Department.
 Mr. Andrews is a 1999 graduate of Harlem High School.
 He obtained his Bachelor’s Degree in 2003 from North Central College in Naperville, with a dual major in Business Administration and Finance.
 Prior to his employment with the Village, Mr. Andrews spent 12 years employed by the City of Rockford having held positions of Inspector and Supervisor in the Code Enforcement Division.
 Mr. Andrews has held a current certification as a Property Maintenance and Housing Inspector from the International Code Council since 2009, and is a member of the Illinois Association of Code Enforcement.
 Mr. Andrews currently resides in the Village and his Daughter is in the fine arts program at Machesney Elementary.

-Mr. Andrews works to enforce the Village Code of Ordinances and Zoning Ordinance throughout the Village.
+Mr. Andrews works to enforce the Village Code of Ordinances, the Property Maintenance Code, and the Zoning Ordinance.
 The Code Enforcement Division enforces these codes by acting upon information received, observed, researched, and communicating with the involved property owners thereby bringing closure to concerns on violations.
-Code Enforcement Division actions are either self-observed or in response to complaints from the public.
+The Code Enforcement Division’s actions are either self-observed or in response to complaints from the public.

-If you receive a Notice of Code Violation from the Village, please do not hesitate to contact the Mr. Andrews as the Village will always work with residents, within reason, so as to avoid accelerating enforcement action.
+If you have a question regarding a Notice of Code Violation that you have received, please contact Mr. Andrews at 815-877-5432.
+The Village strives to work with residents and provide flexibility, within reason, to ensure that our requirements are reasonable enforced.
 Please know that should you receive a Notice of Code Violation, this is never to impose a hardship on a specific property owner, rather we are acting in response to neighbors and the community as a whole to ensure a clean, safe, and aesthetically appealing community for all residents and visitors.

 If you would like to e-mail Mr. Andrews, please click here.